CedarGroveStudios/CircuitPython_WaveBuilder/README.rst

 Planned Updates
 ---------------
-* Add wave table file saving and inclusion.
+* Add wave table file saving.
+* Open external file as the fundamental wave table.
-* Include other wave types.
+* Include other preset wave types.
 * Add examples for filtering and applying ``synthio.Math`` to wave tables.

 Acknowledgements and Thanks